 - Audiences who visit your page have your tiers priced in their choice of supported currencies.
 Patreon converts your tier prices into the audience’s preferred currency.
 Visit this help article for more information: Patreon's supported currencies

-How your tier prices are converted
+How we convert your tier prices

 Previewing your page in different currencies

 You can preview your public page and tiers in any of the available currencies.
 Here's how to do that: